benwiz/sasha/README.md

     - Need a much better way of not including some properties in the update (e.g. age=0, gender="")
     - Don't do the thing where I get the key and make it lowercase.
 Instead get the json keyname.
   - `person` in dynamodb table `people` should be changed to `name`
+  - All Node.js needs to handle API json response with a try/catch